 And in so many cases, the swaps are more flavorful than the originals.

-You already know about one of my favorites substitutions – miracle noodles.
+You already know about one of the best noodle substitutions – miracle noodles.
 And you can find miracle rice, too.
 But, just what is it exactly?

 Well, the Chinese and Japanese have used shirataki – the main component of miracle noodles and miracle rice – for over 2000 years, and it’s insanely low in calories.
 And, much like actual rice or pasta, it takes on the flavors of the dishes you’re making.
-In fact, I’ve just concocted a new dessert using miracle rice.
-You can find the recipe on my YouTube page.
+In fact, you can find a recipe on The Dr. Gundry YouTube page.

 But, even if miracle noodles aren’t your thing, rest assured – they’re not your only option.